Journey through history

 Ride the Verde Canyon Railroad

 When you think of the West, what comes to mind?
 Perhaps it’s the sweeping, rocky mountains.
-Some think of fields of cacti nested into dusty valleys.
+Some think of fields of cacti nestled into dusty valleys.
 For many, they probably see a railroad slicing through the landscape.
 For a taste of the Old West, hop aboard the shining tracks of the Verde Canyon Railroad.

 Cozy up with your partner or fellow outdoor enthusiast for one of the best Arizona railroad trips around.
 With these tips from our local expert concierge team, you’ll be ready to head out on the rails.